 -a drying rack for hanging the outsides of your diapers indoors (it is recommended that you dry the insides in the dryer and hang dry the outsides so the leg elastic won’t wear out as quickly) … you may already have one of these

 -a few prefold diapers to use to stuff your diapers overnight (It is not uncommon for Vera to sleep 14 hours, so her diaper needs a little extra fluff!
-I like these in the newborn size for stuffing)
+I like these in the infant size for stuffing)

 If you’re trying to find out if cloth diapering will be affordable for your family, here is a cost calculator that might help.
 We bought our cloth diapers using money people gave us as baby gifts, and we did receive a few cloth diapers as gifts from family.